FrostF0X/go_to_occurance/README.md

 [guide](https://www.jetbrains.com/help/idea/installing-updating-and-uninstalling-repository-plugins.html)
 and install `Go To Occurrence`

+Also if plugin was not published yet you can download and install it from `goto_plugin.jar` located under repos root

 Go to Preferences > Keymap > Search for `Go To Occurrence` and assign preferred shortcut